houseabsolute/ubi/README.md

 You can set a token for GitHub in the `GITHUB_TOKEN` environment variable.
 For GitLab, you can either use `CI_JOB_TOKEN` or `GITLAB_TOKEN`.
 The former is set in GitLab CI automatically, and it will be preferred if both are set.
+For Codeberg/Forgejo, you can either use `CODEBERG_TOKEN` or `FORGEJO_TOKEN`.

 If a token environment variable is set, then this will be used for all API calls.
 This is required to download releases for a private project.
 If you are running `ubi` against GitHub in a CI